 A copy of the pre-visit letter,

-A verification of compliance with the standards, disclosures, and forms,
+A verification of compliance with the flood standards,

-A description of material reviewed in support of compliance with the standards, disclosures, and forms,
+A description of material reviewed in support of compliance with the flood standards ,

 A list of materials needed in preparation for an additional verification review, if applicable,

-A list of trade secret items the modeling organization intends to present to the Commission during the closed meeting portion of the Commission meeting to review models for acceptability, and
+A list of trade secret items the modeling organization intends to present to the Commission during the closed meeting portion of the Commission meeting to review flood models for acceptability, and

 A statement indicating where proprietary information has been removed.

-After leaving the modeling organization’s premises, the Professional Team, in coordination with SBA staff, will finalize its report and provide it to Commission members in advance of the meeting to review the model for acceptability.
-Any disparate opinions among Professional Team members concerning compliance with the standards, disclosures, forms, and trade secret items will be duly noted and explained.
+After leaving the modeling organization’s premises, the Professional Team, in coordination with SBA staff, will finalize its report and provide it to Commission members in advance of the meeting to review the flood model for acceptability.
+Any disparate opinions among Professional Team members concerning compliance with the flood standards will be duly noted and explained in the final report.

 Additional Verification Review

-It is possible that a subset of the standards or changes made to the disclosures, forms, and trade secret items may require further review by the Professional Team or a subset of the Professional Team.
-In such cases, the SBA staff will arrange an additional verification review, in accordance with the acceptability process, to verify those standards, disclosures, forms, and trade secret items.
+It is possible that a subset of the flood standards or changes made to the flood disclosures, forms, and trade secret items may require further review by the Professional Team or a subset of the Professional Team.
+In such cases, the SBA staff will arrange an additional verification review, in accordance with the acceptability process, to verify those flood standards.

 In preparation for an additional verification review, the Professional Team shall include in their report an initial set of materials needed for preparation prior to the re-visit.
 Non-trade secret materials shall be received by SBA staff no later than seven days prior to the additional verification review.
 Trade secret materials requested shall be provided at the onset of the additional verification review.
-Additional materials may be requested on-site by the Professional Team in order to verify the standards.
+Additional materials may be requested on-site by the Professional Team in order to verify the flood standards.

 Trade Secret Information